cunctator/traceshark/README.md

 Over time, I hope to add more events.

-The program can be built by doing something like this, assuming that you have Qt4 development packages installed:
+The program can be built by doing something like this, assuming that you have Qt5 development packages installed:

-qmake-qt4
+qmake-qt5 (or just qmake)

 make -j5

-Please note that the software will compile for Qt 5 but that it has not been as tested with Qt 5.
-Previously scrolling and zooming when built for Qt 5 were very bad, although it now appears that the latest QCustomPlot improvements have fixed that.
-For that reason you might still want to build with Qt 4, unless you feel adventurous or just happen to prefer Qt 5.
+Please note that the software will compile for Qt 4 but that it has not been as tested with Qt 4.
+For that reason you might want to build with Qt 5, unless you happen to prefer Qt 4.

 You can get an Ftrace trace to view by doing the following: